 “Is that wide enough, Sir?”

 “Lovely,” he said.
 “Just lovely.
 Beautiful.
 Stay like that.
 It’s a pleasure, enjoyable, relaxing, really.
-If you belonged to me, pussy, I’d have you sit like that every day.”
+If you belonged to me, girl, I’d have you sit like that all day.”

 Another long silence followed, and then, “Oh!”